-&lt;sup>12In the year 2011, Mexico and Turkey had a GDP per capita of USD 12,813 and USD 13,468, respectively, while their quality of regulation indexes were .34 and .42, respectively
+12In the year 2011, Mexico and Turkey had a GDP per capita of US\$12,813 and US\$13,468, respectively, while their quality of regulation indexes were .34 and .42, respectively market, not the subsequent level of investment, which may indicate that the investors are protected against such risks once they do invest.

-&lt;sup>13 We used the number of disputes in the last 10 years before the commitment in order to capture the countries' reputation in this matter.
+13 We used the number of disputes in the last 10 years before the commitment in order to capture the countries' reputation in this matter.